TheAmazingAudioEngine/RealtimeWatchdog/README.markdown

 Usage
 -----

+With Cocoapods: add the "`RealtimeWatchdog`" pod to your Podfile, and call `pod install`.
+Done!

+Without Cocoapods:

 1. Drag *RealtimeWatchdog.xcodeproj* into your project.
 2. Select your app target, open the "Link Binary With Libraries" tab, click the "+" button and select *libRealtimeWatchdog.a*.
 Done.